Emmehehe/CustomDifficultyModForDeltarune/README.md

 <details>
   <summary><strong>CHAPTER 3 SPOILERS...</strong></summary>

-  - **Gameboard Dmg X** — Multiplier for the damage in the chapter 3 game boards.
+  - **Gameboard Dmg X** — multiplier for the damage in the chapter 3 game boards
     - Only shows up in the menu in chapter 3.
     - INHERIT - Can be set to inherit from the 'Damage Multi' setting by reducing past 0%.
     - Attacks that are scripted to leave a character at 1 HP, or other threshold, still do so.

+  - **Gmbrd Enemy CDs** — multiplier for the enemy attack cooldowns in the chapter 3 game boards
+    - Only shows up in the menu in chapter 3.
+    - INHERIT - Can be set to inherit from the 'Enemy Cooldowns' setting by reducing past 0%.

-  - **Reward Ranking** — When this option is turned on, the 'Battle Rewards' option also affects the ranking that you get from battles in the chapter 3 game boards.
+  - **Reward Ranking** — when this option is turned on, the 'Battle Rewards' option also affects the ranking that you get from battles in the chapter 3 game boards
     - Only shows up in the menu in chapter 3.
 </details>
 <details>